SuperOfficeDocs/superoffice-docs/docs/api/bulk-operations/mass-operations/insert.md

 [!code-csharp[CS](../includes/mass-operation-insert-core.cs)]
 ***

-This will insert 4 rows into the y_foobar table.
+The example inserts 2 rows into the y_rental table.
 Other unspecified columns in the table will be set to default values.
-The primary key y_foobar.id will be automatically allocated by the database (since extra tables does not use sequence, but auto-increment).
+As is with all extra tables, the primary key y_rental.id will be auto-incremented by the database.